MiltFra/string-visualizer/README.md

 If your system does not yet support the newer versions of `cabal-install` (the ones that do not provide the `v2-*` commands), you have to resolve the dependencies manually.
 I've tested this on my schools Scientific Linux machines with success.

+You can get a binary from [the official download page](https://www.haskell.org/cabal/download.html).

 The dependencies are:
 ```
 base >= 4.8 && < 4.13